evesinger/plugin-NewscoopAnalytics/README.md

 Prerequisits
 -----------------
-- This plugin requires a Piwik installation.
+- This plugin requires a Piwik installation ("Piwik Url").
-- Once Piwik is installed, the publication (alias) must be added as website in Piwik.
+- Once Piwik is installed, the publication (alias) must be added as website in Piwik ("Site ID").

-**What you need**:
-- "Piwik URL": URL/Path of your Piwik server
-- "Site ID": The ID of the website in Piwik